 To address this concern, the above analysis was repeated while excluding the pure control villages.
-Hence the comparison is now only between flat-pay and incentivepay village, and the instrument is 'putting the agent on an incentive contract'.
+Hence the comparison is now only between flat-pay and incentive-pay village, and the instrument is 'putting the agent on an incentive contract'.
 Since the agents were selected before the contract type was revealed, and there was very little attrition at any point, the flat-pay and incentive-pay agents are drawn from the same distribution and should not differ on average.
 In other words, if there is an endorsement effect associated with the agents, it will be the same for both types, assuming that the households did not know their agent's payment type.
 Note that the difference between the two forms of payment contract changes the incentives to impart knowledge, but neither type is incentivised to enrol households into the scheme.

 Dropping the control villages means that there is now only data on 71 incentivepay agents/villages and 37 flat-pay agents/villages.
-In spite of the reduced sample size, the results are qualitatively similar to the above, although the reduced-form and first-stage estimates are significant only at the 10% level.
-The second-stage estimate of the effect of knowledge on enrolment is 0.54 and highly significant (not reported).
+In spite of the reduced sample size, the results are qualitatively similar to the above, although the reducedform and first-stage estimates are significant only at the 10% level.
+The secondstage estimate of the effect of knowledge on enrolment is 0.54 and highly significant (column 5).

 Another concern might be that the households learn of their agent's payment type and that it might somehow influence the enrolment decision.
 We believe it is unlikely that the households will learn of the agent's payment structure since this was revealed to the agent in private and she has little incentive to discuss it with the households.
-Even if she did, we believe that the most likely effect of such information would be to trust the incentive-agent relatively less.
-If so, the 'endorsement effect' of the incentive-pay should actually be negative so that the regression co-efficients are under- rather than over-estimates.
+Even if she did, we believe that the most likely effect of such information would be to trust the incentive-agent relatively less, since households might be suspicious of an agent who stands to gain personally from their engagement with the scheme.
+If so, any 'endorsement effect' of the incentive-pay scheme should actually be negative so that the regression co-efficients are underrather than over-estimates.